sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-17-belgrade-part1.md

 We kept walking and stumbled upon Knez Mihailova Street, a wide pedestrian street with lots of shops.
 Pedestrian streets…aka no cars and less yelling at kids to watch out for cars…are always a huge reprieve in cities.
 Kids were still on a search for money, we found one more, and I was able to keep them pretty corralled so I could enjoy the slow walk and look at the buildings.

 We had to hang a left to veer towards the river.
 Well really, we had one river to the north and one to the west, but turning left felt right. :) We saw the top of an overly ornate church top and decided to check in out.
-The inside was a bit stramge, in a different kind of church we’ve seen way.
+The inside was a bit strange, in a different kind of church we’ve seen way.
 Maybe the fact that it was newer (in European age) and the paintings were very vivid.
 Not very big, no side naves to see, so we didn’t stay long, but enough to take the kids' new favorite type of photo.

 ![Alt text](/images/travel4/PXL_20231118_091058370.jpg)